WeaverHeavy/CTIA/README.md

 - Rancher: Container management/orchestration

-- Possibly some kali boxes with vnc, but we'll see.
+- Possibly some kali and some forensics boxes with vnc, but we'll see.

-# Contact:

-If you would like to help or have any questions then shoot me an email: labs@whi.io